huahaiy/xia/doc/impl.md

 The local browser UI is intended to be the main interface for non-technical users.

 - **Chat and scratch pads:** paste local material, keep per-session notes, and copy output without direct file access.
-- **Admin panel:** configure LLM providers, OAuth accounts, services, and site logins.
+- **Admin panel:** configure LLM providers, OAuth accounts, services, site logins, local-document summarization settings, and the notification bridge foundation.
 - **OAuth templates:** start from common provider presets and edit as needed.
 - **OAuth-to-service handoff:** prefill service forms from saved OAuth accounts.
+- **Local document workflows:** upload text, PDF, and Office docs, then insert summaries or excerpts into chat and notes.
+- **Skill import:** install Xia skills directly and import a safe prompt-only subset of OpenClaw skills from directories, zip files, or ClawHub zip URLs.
 - **Local trust boundary:** Xia binds to localhost by default and uses a local session secret cookie, while privileged actions still go through approval policy.

 ## Automation And Scheduling